 The internal audit is a function, independent of the business units, which evaluates the adequacy, effectiveness and maturity of the internal control system.
 The function supports the organisation on achieving its targets by providing a systematic approach to the evaluation and development of risk management, control and governance processes.
-Internal audit operated until 30.9.2023 as part of Sampo Group's internal audit.
-In connection with the partial demerger of Sampo plc on 1.10.2023, internal audit was organised into Mandatum's Group function.
 The Group's Chief Audit Executive is responsible for the Company's internal audit function.

-The internal audit conducts its work in compliance with the Internal Audit Policy (Mandatum Group Internal Audit Policy) approved by the Board of Directors.
+The internal audit conducts its work in compliance with Mandatum Group's Internal Audit Policy approved by the Board of Directors.
 The Internal Audit Policy determines the internal audit's purpose, responsibilities, area of responsibility and right to receive information.
-The function conforms with the professional standards and ethical rules maintained by the Institute of Internal Auditors.
+The function conforms with the professional standards maintained by the Institute of Internal Auditors.

 The internal audit establishes an annual risk-based activity plan.
-The plan includes short- and long-term audits of both business and the system of governance.
+The plan includes short- and long-term audits of both the business operations and the system of governance.
 The plan is approved by the Board of Directors.